FredsFactory/FreeCAD_AirPlaneDesign/README.md

 1. Wizard: do not use this yet!
 (UI under heavy development!)
 2. Init New Plane: initialize a new document, with a sheet with many parameters
 3. Generate Wing: generate the wing based on the parameters in the sheet AirPlaneData
-4. Generate Wing Rib: under development
+4. Generate Wing Rib: before using the function make a clone of the wing and apply the function on this clone.
+The parameters are currently in the "generateWingRibs.py" program they are being outsourced to the sheet.
+Under development

 Ability to choose the:
 * decomposition of the wing panel: cell B3